diogofdsilva/MS-OSM-Querys/README.md

 ##Documentation

-The documentation of this project is available on the ([wiki](https://github.com/diogofdsilva/MS-OSM-Querys/wiki)).
+The documentation for this project is available on the [wiki](https://github.com/diogofdsilva/MS-OSM-Querys/wiki).

 ##Installation

 You must have the following requisites:

-* Microsoft SQL Server Database that supports Spatial querys (after SQL Server 2008 R2);
+* Microsoft SQL Server Database that supports Spatial querys (since SQL Server 2008 R2);
 * Download OSM file containing the extract of the map ([link](http://download.geofabrik.de/osm/)).

 The full installation procedures are in the following ([link](https://github.com/diogofdsilva/MS-OSM-Querys/wiki/Installation)).

 ##Licensing

-This project is under ([GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html)).
+This project is under [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html).